Andy Dosty

 Andy Dosty, born Andrew Amoh, is a Ghanaian disc jockey and radio presenter with Multimedia Group Limited.
 In 2017, he took over as the host of Daybeak Hitz on Hitz FM.
 He is a recipient of the 2019 National Communications Awards Radio Personality of the Year.

 Career

 In addition to being a presenter and DJ, Dosty has hosted a variety of programs in Ghana and beyond, including the launch of The Taste of Afrika program.

-In 2018, Dosty was incorporated as a board member of the Ghana DJ awards.
-Additionally, Dosty was selected by the International Youth Empowerment Foundation, in 2019, as an ambassador for its annual youth summit.
+In 2018, Dosty was appointed to the board of the Ghana DJ awards.
+In 2019 he was named an ambassador of the International Youth Empowerment Foundation's annual youth summit.

-In 2019, Dosty released a single, featuring Kuami Eugene, titled "Love You Die".
+In 2019 Dosty released a single, featuring Kuami Eugene, titled "Love You Die".
 Later that year, he sparked controversy when he sought public opinion on a statement made by Ghanaian dance hall musician, Shatta Wale, on social media.
-Dosty later took credit helping to make Wale a successful artist in Ghana.
+Dosty later took the credit for helping make Wale a successful artist in Ghana.
 Fans of Wale claimed Dosty had twisted the facts.

 In 2021, Dosty sacked the up-and-coming performer Okese 1 for reporting late at his studio and behaving rudely.

+He co-hosted the Guinness Ghana DJ Awards 2024 with TV star Roselyn Felli which was another incredible ceremony celebrating Disc Jockeying excellence in entertainment.